 The manufacturing industry is under regular assault, with increasing frequency.
-A combination of factors contributes to this new reality, which include the sector’s reliance and development of operational technology.
-Manufacturers’ failure to implement the appropriate risk management policies and controls to support and defend its supply chains and proprietary intellectual property, continue to lead to breaches and loss events.
+A combination of factors contributes to this new reality, including the sector’s reliance and development of operational technology.
+Manufacturers’ failure to implement the appropriate risk management policies and controls to support and defend their supply chains and proprietary intellectual property will lead to breaches and loss events.

 Why is cybersecurity important for modern manufacturing?

 In many ways, manufacturing is the lifeblood of the U.S. economy.
-The sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people, according to the most recent statistics available from the National Association of Manufacturers (NAM).
+According to the most recent statistics available from the National Association of Manufacturers (NAM), the sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people, according to the most recent statistics available from the National Association of Manufacturers (NAM).
 Manufacturing contributes an estimated $2.37 trillion to the country’s economy per year.
-Many of the products that people use on a daily basis are derived from the factory floors and production lines of manufacturers.
+Many of the products that people use daily are derived from the factory floors and production lines of manufacturers.

-Yet despite the growth in cyber incidents, manufacturing cybersecurity best practices aren’t being executed to their proper degree.
-In a separate study MAPI spearheaded in partnership with Deloitte, almost half of executives in advanced manufacturing said they didn’t feel like they had sufficient layers of protection to thwart attempted breaches.
+Yet, despite the growth in cyber incidents, manufacturing cybersecurity best practices aren’t being executed properly.
+In a separate study, MAPI spearheaded in partnership with Deloitte.
+Almost half of the executives in advanced manufacturing said they didn’t feel like they had sufficient layers of protection to thwart attempted breaches.
 Additionally, nearly the same share (48%) indicated they lacked the necessary funding to pay for these defenses.

 What is the business impact of cyber incidents and breaches?

 The adverse impact manufacturers experience in the aftermath of even one cyber-attack can be detrimental.
-From lost jobs and damaged credibility, to diminished productivity and unplanned downtime, virtually every aspect of the production pipeline feels the fallout.
-According to research from Accenture, cybercrime is expected to cost businesses worldwide, both in the manufacturing space and elsewhere, as much as $5.2 trillion between 2019 and 2024.
+From lost jobs and damaged credibility to diminished productivity and unplanned downtime, virtually every aspect of the production pipeline feels the fallout.
+According to Accenture’s research, cybercrime is expected to cost businesses worldwide, both in the manufacturing space and elsewhere, as much as $5.2 trillion between 2019 and 2024.

 Jon Boyens, head of the federal government’s National Institute of Standards and Technology (NIST), told Supply Chain Dive that there’s an interdependence between tech and manufacturers.
-Manufacturers produce these goods and devices for their customers, but they also use them within their workflows to streamline production and delivery.
+Manufacturers produce these goods and devices for their customers, but they also use them to streamline production and delivery within their workflows.

 The IP Commission 2019 Review states, The United States Trade Representative (USTR) examined China’s industrial policies that call for the “absorption, digestion, and re-innovation of foreign intellectual property” to meet the Made in China 2025 goal of 40% self-sufficiency by 2020 and 70% by 2025.
 Many of China’s means of acquiring IP are not officially written into law but are done in indirect and informal ways that make it difficult to prosecute.